ATP Adjusts 2021 Tennis Calendar With Indian Wells On Hold - UrduPoint

 The Australian Open, originally scheduled to start on January 18, had already been pushed back to February 8-21 in a reconfigured schedule for the first seven weeks of 2021 released on December 17.

-On Tuesday, the ATP said that the Australian Open, the men's tour would be followed by European indoor events and swings through Latin American and the middle East leading up to the Miami Open, a Masters event, in the final two weeks of March.
+On Tuesday, the ATP said that the Australian Open, the men's tour would be followed by European indoor events and swings through Latin American and the middle East leading up to the Miami Open, a Masters event, from March 24 to April 4.

+Under the revised schedule, the week following the Australian Open will offer tournaments in Cordoba in Argentina and Montpellier in France.
+They replace events in Santiago in Chile, which has been pushed back two weeks, Acapulco and Dubai, which have been pushed back by three weeks.

+The following three weeks, which had been left blank in the ATP schedule, now contain tournaments.

 The ATP said that "all subsequent sections of the 2021 calendar, beginning with the spring clay-court season from week 14, remain unchanged at this time."It said it was looking at the possibility of adding one-off tournaments to fill gaps in the schedule.